stat1x/fluid-converter/README.md

 ## What does it do? ##
 This tool can convert fluid tags ```<f:myTag myAttr="myAttrVal"/>``` to its inline notation ```{f:myTag(myAttr: 'myAttrVal')}```
-Unfortunately it does not work for nesting tags.
-If some one want to add this feature he is welcome.

 ## Want to improve this tool? ##
 1. Clone the repository